 More Focus on Multidisciplinary Treatment—while the multidisciplinary approach is an important component of both adolescent and adult recovery, there are more considerations for adolescent populations.
 There is not only a focus on the medical and psychological aspects, there is an increased emphasis on academics as well as recreational aspects.
 There are also special considerations when it comes to issues such as self-esteem, peer pressure, eating disorders, depression, self-harm and other psychological issues that had significant impacts on adolescents, especially females.

 Treatment Advances and Options for Adolescents

 In a historical context, treatment approaches for adolescents were culled from those serving adult populations.
 Adolescents were often sent to either correctional institutions or rehabilitation facilities that catered to the adult population.
-While drug treatment facilities and programs has its roots starting in the 1950’s, the development of programs that specifically targeted the special needs of young people only and truly started to gain traction in the 1990’s.
+While drug treatment facilities and programs have their roots starting in the 1950s, the development of programs that specifically targeted the special needs of young people only and truly started to gain traction in the 1990s.
 Currently, an adolescent will be referred to one of five treatment levels as designated by the American Society of Addiction Medicine patient placement criteria.

 This placement occurs after a professional assessment has been conducted.
 Those levels are as follows:

 - Early intervention services—consists mainly of educational and/or brief intervention services.